elboletaire/manga-downloader/README.md

 > Note: you must specify <kbd>y</kbd> in order to download them, its default
 > behavior is set to "no".

-You can also specify the range beforehand, the range allows you setting pages by ranges (i.e. 1,3,5-10):
+You can also specify the range beforehand, the range allows you setting chapters by ranges (i.e. 1,3,5-10):

 ~~~bash